 Kazad, Self Portrait.
 One apparent sign of stress in the inability to organize and maintain a clean environment Photo Kazad/ Artcentron

 BALTIMORE, MD —With the fixing of Healthcare.gov, there is great hope that many young artists will now be able to get affordable health insurance.
 A major aspect of the Affordable Care Act, also known as the Obamacare, that will benefit many young artists, as well as older ones, is preventive care.
 Under the Affordable care Act, young artists are entitled to preventive care no matter what plan they chose.
-The preventive care aspect of the Affordable Care Act provide opportunities for young artists to get counseling on many physical and mental issues, including obesity, smoking, substance abuse and many others.
-While the preventive care and other aspect of Obamacare are very important, artists also have the responsibility of taking good care of themselves.
-Stress is one issue that often lead to greater medical problems for young artists.
+The preventive care aspect of the Affordable Care Act provides opportunities for young artists to get counseling on many physical and mental issues, including.
+While the preventive care and other aspects of Obamacare are very important, artists also have the responsibility of taking good care of themselves.
+Stress is one issue that often leads to greater medical problems for young artists.
 Doctors and researchers have shown some association between stress and other major illnesses like diabetes, obesity, and even heart attack.